Adult Choking Relief Techniques for Emergency Response

 • Eating While Distracted: Engaging in conversation, laughing, watching TV, or using electronic devices while eating can lead to distracted swallowing and increase the risk of choking.

-• Medical Conditions: Certain medical conditions, such as dysphagia (difficulty swallowing), neurological disorders, and GERD (gastroesophageal reflux disease), can contribute to choking incidents.
+• Medical Conditions: Certain conditions, such as dysphagia (difficulty swallowing), neurological disorders, and GERD (gastroesophageal reflux disease), can contribute to choking incidents.

 What are the signs that someone is choking?